 Here is a photo of a typical oak kitchen mostly installed in this era of kitchens.

 When I am standing in a kitchen that looks very much like this one, and I recommend that this kitchen be painted white or cream–as soon as the words out of my mouth–the wife’s face lights up and the husband looks horrified at the prospect of painting THE WOOD!

 I’m not sure why most men have this reaction (okay I’ve figured it out, and here’s the post–written after this one) but it’s pretty common.

 Men usually come around once they understand that it’s not about the wood, it’s about the fact that it’s dated.
 And to be clear, I don’t advocate painting ALL WOOD, just kitchens in this era.

-Here's a 'before' picture of a kitchen I did for a client in West Vancouver with another designer, Jan Romanuk.
+Here’s a ‘before’ picture of a kitchen I did for a client in West Vancouver with another designer, Jan Romanuk back in 2005.
 This client moved in with the cabinets already painted but you could still see the grain of the wood through the paint colour.
 They also wanted the cabinets above the peninsula removed, new lighting, flooring, colours, etc: